culturecreates/incident-reports/README.md

 ## How to document an incident?

-Create a new issue using the incident report template.
-Name the issue `YYYY-mm-dd-title-of-incident.md`, eg. `2021-09-08 database-outage`.
+Create a new issue bu clicking [Issues](https://github.com/culturecreates/incident-reports/issues), "add new" and choosing the Incient report template.
+Name the issue `YYYY-mm-dd, title-of-incident`.
 Make sure the date is correct for EST. Then fill in all the fields in the template.

 ## What counts as an incident?